Greg de la Cruz is an avid online writer. He likes sharing what he's learned along the way with his readers.

 How Players Are Ranked Based on Excitement

-Currently, there is no way to measure how exciting a player is.
-Some might say that it should be based on All-Star fan votes, but unfortunately the data on fan votes is highly affected by marketing and shoe deals.
+There is currently no all-encompassing metric to measure how exciting a player is.
+Some might say that it should be based on All-Star fan votes, but unfortunately, the data on fan votes is highly affected by marketing and shoe deals.
 And in some cases, video games and media.

 Putting hype and attitude as metrics is due to the idea that when controversy or narratives surround a player, it makes you want to watch the player's game more.
 Compare a player who's in trade talks the past week to a player whom we didn't know just got picked up from the G-League.
 We will watch the former's game instead of the latter, regardless of their actual basketball ability.